newangry/kevin/README.md

-# 🚀 Full Stack Developer | AI & Blockchain Projects
+# 🚀 Full Stack | AI & Blockchain Developer

 Welcome to my GitHub repository!
 This is where I share a range of cutting-edge projects, combining Full Stack Development, Artificial Intelligence (AI), and Blockchain technology.